 Director (1) Audit Committee (2) Compensation Committee (3) Governance Committee (4) Sustainability Committee Litigation and Public Policy Committee (5)

 Dr. Mary C. Beckerle i i

-Sonia Dulá ő i
+Sonia Dulá ġ i

-Cynthia L. Egan Ġ i
+Cynthia L. Egan ġ i

 Daniele Ferrari i i

 Peter R. Huntsman i

-Jeanne McGovern (6) Ġ •
+Jeanne McGovern (6) Ġ

-Jan E. Tighe i Ğ
+Jan E. Tighe i ġ

 Number of meetings in 2021 5 7 9 4 4

-(1) Mr. Espeland and Mr. Muñoz were ea January 7, 2022.
-None of them currer uary 1, 2022, and Mr. Sewell wa s appointed to the Board on c Chair Member
+Chair Member

-- (2) Mr. Burns and Sir Robert each served on the Audit Committee throughout 2021 and are expected to continue to serve as members of the Audit Committee until they transition off the Board, effective at the Annual Meeting.
+- (1) Mr. Espeland and Mr. Muñoz were each appointed to the Board on January 1, 2022, and Mr. Sewell was appointed to the Board on January 7, 2022.
+None of them currently serves on any committees. - (2) Mr. Burns and Sir Robert each served on the Audit Committee throughout 2021 and are expected to continue to serve as members of the Audit Committee until they transition off the Board, effective at the Annual Meeting.
 Ms. Dulá served on the Audit Committee from February 2021 to January 2022. - (3) Mr. Reaud served as Chair of the Compensation Committee throughout 2021 and is expected to continue to serve as the Chair of the Compensation Committee until he transitions off the Board, effective at the Annual Meeting.
 Mr. Archibald served as a member of Compensation Committee throughout 2021 and is expected to continue to serve as a member of the Compensation Committee until he transitions off the Board, effective at the Annual Meeting. - (4) Messrs.
 Archibald and Burns and Sir Robert each served on the Governance Committee throughout 2021 and are expected to continue to serve as members of the Governance Committee until they transition off the Board, effective at the Annual Meeting.
 Mr. Archibald served as the Chair of the Governance Committee until January 1, 2022. - (5) Mr. Reaud served as Chair of the Litigation and Public Policy Committee throughout 2021 and is expected to continue to serve as the Chair of the Litigation and Public Policy Committee until he transitions off the Board, effective at the Annual Meeting. - (6) Designated as an "audit committee financial expert" under SEC regulations.

 Written charters for our Audit, Compensation, Governance and Sustainability Committees are approved by the Board and are available on our website at www.huntsman.com.
 We will also furnish copies of the charters free of charge to any person who requests them.
-Requests for copies should be directed to the Corporate Secretary, 10003 Woodloch Forest Drive, The Woodlands, Texas 77380 or to Corporate Secretary@huntsman.com.
+Requests for copies should be directed to the Corporate Secretary, 10003 Woodloch Forest Drive, The Woodlands, Texas 77380 or to CorporateSecretary@huntsman.com.